-The most commonly reported side effects are headaches and nausea.
+The most commonly5 reported side effects are headaches and nausea.
 Women taking naltrexone may be more susceptible to nausea, but it usually subsides as they get into the routine of taking the medication.
 To prevent this side effect, you can take your medication with food or ask your doctor if they can start you at a lower dose and gradually increase it.

 Naltrexone is also a good option for people who are concerned about experiencing alcohol withdrawal symptoms if they stop drinking.
 Because naltrexone works by helping a person to gradually decrease their drinking over an extended period of time, this process can minimize or even eliminate the impacts of alcohol withdrawal.